alexitaylor/challenges-setup/README.md

 ### `npm run postCheckins` or `node challengesScripts/postCheckins.js`
 This script will post a random check-in amount for a group of users.
 Remember to update the `configs/configs.js` file with the appropriate `CHALLENGE_ID` and set of users config const, `USER_DATA_FILE`.

+### `npm run deleteChallenges` or `node challengesScripts/deleteChallenges.js`
+This will delete a list of challenges.
+You will have to provide a list of challenge IDs in `challengesScripts/deleteChallenges.js`.